Daniel Perez Ruiz

 Daniel has collaborated on different research projects for the UNAM sponsored by the Support Program for Research and Technological Innovation.
-He has worked as a reseach assistant on two projects: fragilities and vulnerabilities of the Mexican economy and; the Mexican economic crisis and its repercussions on national security.
-He is currently collaborating on a project on the credit, banking dynamics and emerging financial markets: financialisation and development in the 21st century.
+He has worked as a research assistant on two projects: fragilities and vulnerabilities of the Mexican economy and; the Mexican economic crisis and its repercussions on national security.
+He has collaborated on a project on the credit, banking dynamics and emerging financial markets: financialisation and development in the 21st century.
 He is currently collaborating on a project on finance and its implications for development.

-Daniel's reseach focuses on developing an equilibrium approach to the real exchange rate.
-His thesis represents an effort to determine equilibrium real exchange rates that may be appropriate targets for policies in emerging markets.
+Daniel's reseach focuses on developing an equilibrium approach to the exchange rate.
+His thesis represents an effort to determine equilibrium exchange rates that may be appropriate targets for policies in emerging markets.

 - MSc Economics.
 Leeds University Business School.
 University of Leeds.
 2016.

 - BSc Economics.
 National Autonomous University of Mexico (UNAM).
 2013.

 Research groups and institutes